qpfiffer/lair/README.md

 This is an experimental [Den](http://wiki.xxiivv.com/den) implementation.
+It intends to support all of the same syntax with some extra goodies.

+### Goals

+This is the first language I've ever written an interpreter for, so it is as much a learning process as anything else.

+* Strong, Dynamic types (Erlang style)
+* String internment
+* Persistent data structures
+* Immuteability
+* Functions as first-class citizens

 ### Installation